antofic/GraphCodable/Docs/UserGuide.md

 Beyond the real possibility of offering functions such as ``func serializeType( type:Any.Type ) -> [UInt8]`` and ``func deserializeType( from:[UInt8] ) -> Any.Type``, which I do not discuss because I do not have the skills, I do not understand what problem such a feature can pose to security.
 There is nothing I can do with the decoded ``Any.type`` if I don't check for conformance to a predefined protocol first.
 Only after I have done this can I use the type to build instances.
 But this functionality does not exist and therefore it is necessary to keep a repository of all possible types that may be encountered during decode.

-### The Types Repository
+### Types repository
-The types repository is a sigleton class that contain a dictionary of string / type pairs, wherethe string is the type name.
+The types repository is a sigleton object that contain a dictionary of string / type pairs, where the string is the type name.
 The encoder encode the name of every type it encounters.
 The decoder decode the type name and consults the type repository to get the corresponding type with which to instantiate the value.
-And so **you have to register in the repository all possible types that may be encountered during decode**.
+And so **you have to register in the repository all possible types that may be encountered during decode** otherwise the deconder can't costruct the istance from the type.

-To register a decodable type ``myType`` , you simply call ``myType.register()``
+To register a decodable type ``myType`` , you simply call ``myType.register()``.

 We suggest creating a function like the following **in your app main module**:
 ```swift